Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool ('for sidechain effects' and 'pump the whole layer on every kick') and provides an alternative: 'Use bind_to_channel with attack/release for a simpler Lag-only envelope without a gate.'
-It also warns about the experimental nature and unverified parameter names, setting correct expectations.
+The description explicitly says when to use the tool (for sidechain effects) and provides an alternative: 'Use bind_to_channel with attack/release for a simpler Lag-only envelope without a gate.'
+It also gives tuning advice and warns about experimental gate parameters, offering clear context on when this tool is appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.